GabrielGil/bitbucket-issue-manager/readme.md

-# Wordpress BitBucket Issues Manager
+# Wordpress BitBucket Issue Manager

-THis plugins easily allows you to track the lastest issues (Opened and resolved) of your BitBucket repository.
+This plugins easily allows you to track the lastest issues (Opened and resolved) of your BitBucket repository.